CosmWasm/cosmwasm/packages/vm/README.md

 This is an abstraction layer around the wasmer VM to expose just what we need to run cosmwasm contracts in a high-level manner.
-This is intended both for efficient writing of unit tests, as well as a public API to run contracts in eg. go-cosmwasm.
+This is intended both for efficient writing of unit tests, as well as a public API to run contracts in eg.
+[wasmvm](https://github.com/CosmWasm/wasmvm).
 As such it includes all glue code needed for typical actions, like fs caching.

 ## Compatibility